-The (Not So Sexy) Post Pregnancy Body
+The (Not So Sexy) Post-Pregnancy Body

-However, as the body might change quite a bit from its pre-pregnancy look, many women feel self conscious over their bodies post pregnancy.
+Mom has a fantastic body.
+Period.
+Carrying a child for 9 months and then giving birth to it one way or the other is hard work and a miracle.
+However, as the body might change quite a bit from its pre-pregnancy look, many women feel self-conscious over their bodies post-pregnancy.
 Unfortunately, this may also have negative effects on the sex drive.

 Try to give yourself a break!
 In two ways… First of all, you are great – no matter what you see in the mirror!
 You just gave birth; don’t demand from yourself to have a perfect body!

 Do your best to fix what you have to (and can) and try to love the rest.

 A wise Mom said: Don’t worry, sure your sex drive will come back – otherwise the human race would be extinct!

 Excellent!
 (And true.)

 But I won’t lie to you; it can take a long time.
 And since it is not only the breastfeeding hormones that affect mom’s libido negatively, weaning from breastfeeding may not turn mom into a sex goddess overnight.

-The other thing is of course to do the best of the situation.
+The other thing is, of course, to do the best of the situation.
 Be nice to each other.
 Have fun together.
 Have sex, at least now and then.

 Mom, do have sex from time to time.
 Having sex is actually great for your interest in sex while breastfeeding (and for your relationship).